 And… if you’re ambitious, like a growing number of the organisations we work with – set a goal to eliminate single-use plastic from your organisation – it sounds huge but done carefully, this is doable, affordable and an extraordinarily powerful message to staff, customers and suppliers.
 People instinctively get why it’s important and what they can do to help – it’s a strong, clear, simple environmental message.

-At Carbon Smart, we are on this journey ourselves, we’ve got some good waste segregation going on in the office and the plastic waste we produce is recycled or turned to energy.
+At Avieco, we are on this journey ourselves, we’ve got some good waste segregation going on in the office and the plastic waste we produce is recycled or turned to energy.
 Our next challenge (and for me personally, a biggy) is to wean ourselves off the disposable plastics that come with buying lunch from local shops.

-Make sustaianbility work!
+Make sustainability work!